Quantum software and algorithms research

 established in 2022 in the Department of Electrical and Computer

-Engineering at UBC, and is a part
+Engineering at UBC in Vancouver, Canada, and is a part

 of Quantum BC.